AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Logger.rst

 .. staticmethod:: Logger.disableFileLogging()
-   :module: roadrunner
+   :module: RoadRunner

    turns off file logging, but has no effect on console logging.

 .. staticmethod:: Logger.getCurrentLevelAsString()
-   :module: roadrunner
+   :module: RoadRunner

    get the textural form of the current logging level.

 .. staticmethod:: Logger.getFileName()
-   :module: roadrunner
+   :module: RoadRunner

    get the name of the currently used log file.

 .. staticmethod:: Logger.setFormattingPattern(format)
-   :module: roadrunner
+   :module: RoadRunner

    Internally, RoadRunner uses the Poco logging framework, so we can custom format logging output based on a formatting pattern